How to Introduce Your New Puppy to Your Dog!

 Watch for Body Language Cues

-Notice if either of your pups start to back away in a corner or under a chair if the hackles (the fur running down their spine) start to raise, teeth-baring or growling start to occur.
+Notice if either of your pups start to back away in a corner or under a chair, if the hackles (the fur running down their spine) start to raise, and teeth-baring or growling start to occur.
 These body language signs are responses to either over-stimulation or tension which are good indicators that it’s time for another break from their activity together.
-Never force them to play or interact together.
+Never force your pups to play or interact together.
 Give each pup space and time they need to get comfortable with each other and always advocate for the pup who's showing behaviors that are more submissive.
 Meaning, don't let one pup get "picked on" by the other.
 Step in for them if one is being too jumpy, too nippy, or too energetic for them, and you can tell the other is getting agitated or wants to run away.

 Supervision is Key